Robinson family: 2020s

 David and his husband, Aaron Brennan (Matt Wilson), begin researching surrogacy in 2020 in order for them to have a child.
 They decide to get an egg donor from Canada, but newcomer Nicolette Stone (Charlotte Chimes) offers to be the egg donor and surrogate mother after careful consideration.
 Chimes described that Nicolette planned on being a "fun aunty" in the child's life.
-To the disappointment of Paul, who he and Nicolette do not get along well, David and Aaron begin the surrogacy process and Nicolette falls pregnant in 2021.
+To the disappointment of Paul, as he and Nicolette do not get along well, David and Aaron begin the surrogacy process and Nicolette falls pregnant in 2021.
 This paves the way for Kano's reprisal as Leo, who departed the soap two years prior.
 Leo becomes suspicious of Nicolette's attachment to the child, so he buys a local business as a reason to stay in Erinsborough.
 Kano stated, "He finds a reason to stick around in Erinsborough, so that he can keep an eye on things.
 However, then as the storyline goes on, you start to see that Leo has a few skeletons in his closet that will come into play as well."
 Additionally, he commented, "That's why I was really drawn to this storyline, and to coming back to Neighbours."

 Nicolette begins seeing the child as her own, experiences issues with David, Aaron and her own partner, which forces her to flee Erinsborough pregnant with Britney Barnes (Montana Cox), who is also pregnant.
 Paul tracks Nicolette down in Erinsborough and pays her to give up David's daughter, Isla Tanaka-Brennan (Axelle Austin; Mary Finn), but Nicolette instead gives up Britney's daughter, Abigail (Mary Finn; Axelle Austin; Juliet Basaraba).
 It turns out that Abigail is actually Britney and Leo's daughter, who was concepted when Britney and Leo were dating in New York.
 Honda explained, "This story was plotted a long time ago.
 Back in December 2019, I knew about this storyline – although it actually wasn't with Nicolette.
 I won't go into who it originally was, but it originally wasn't her.
 I'd been told that this would be my big storyline for this year, but it ended fairly differently.
 The idea of a surrogate coming in and then ultimately running off, taking the baby with them, was something I knew about quite a long time ago."
 David, Aaron and Nicolette eventually agree to a three-way custody split, whilst Leo grapples with fatherhood after Britney is killed.

 In 2022, Kiri Durant (Gemma Bird Matheson) was introduced as the daughter of Glen Donnelly (Richard Huggett).
 Kiri is unaware that she is related to Glen, believing that her mother, Barbara Durant (Wendy Mocke), and her stepfather, Alan Durant, are her true parents.